death-angel-141/CC-Checker-v1/README.md

 # CC_Checker
 This Python based program checks your given Credit Card List and returns if it is Live or Dead .
-This is a 1req Checker so it does not charge your card , just validates it.Do let me know if the API is dead , i will try to change it.
-XD
+This is a 1req Checker so it does not charge your card , just validates it.

 *This Checker is VPN based checker , so if you get proxy error, change your IP and try again.